martbetz/martbetz.github.io/linux-trouble-shooting.md

 - `git rebase -i` [SHA]

-  Replace [SHA] with the SHA of the commit that immediately _**proceeds**_ the comment to be amended
+Replace [SHA] with the SHA of the commit that immediately _**proceeds**_ the comment to be amended.

 - For the comment to be amended, replace the keyword `pick` with the keyword `reword`.
-Save the file and exit the editor
+Save the file and exit the editor.

-- Amend the commit comment and save the file
+- Amend the commit comment and save the file.

 - `git log --oneline --graph`